Worried that you won’t be able to restore deleted pages or posts on the WordPress site? Don’t panic, there are many ways to recover your lost content.

 You can click on Edit to open and view your file.
 The content will be in HTML format and not plain text.
 You can copy this content and create a new page or post.

-3. Retrieve Deleted Pages And Posts From Google’s Cache
+3. Restore Deleted Pages And Posts From Google’s Cache in WordPress

 Search engines usually keep a cached version of your website in internet archives.
 If you had published your posts and pages and it was indexed by Google, you can try to find it using Google’s cache.